rmrk-team/evm-sample-contracts/contracts/MultiResource/README.md

 The deploy script for the `SimpleMultiResource` smart contract resides in the [`deployNesting.ts`](../../scripts/deployMultiResource.ts).

-The script uses the `ethers`, `SimpleMultiResource` and `ContractTransactio` imports.
+The script uses the `ethers`, `SimpleMultiResource` and `ContractTransaction` imports.
 The empty deploy script should look like
 this:

 ````typescript